 Residual Emissions means the Scope 1, 2 and 3 Emissions from all operations of a party or relating to a project or an asset that are emitted after all reasonable efforts have been made to reduce the Scope 1, 2 and 3 Emissions.

-Scope 1, 2 and 3 Emissions means the three classifications of emissions in GHG Protocol Corporate Accounting and Reporting Standard as updated from time to time.
+Scope 1, 2 and 3 Emissions means the three classifications of emissions in the GHG Protocol Corporate Accounting and Reporting Standard, as updated periodically.
+[See TCLP Glossary: Scope 1, 2 and 3 Emissions.]

 The Contractor must, to the extent that is reasonably practicable in the circumstances, undertake its obligations under the contract in a manner that satisfies the Net Zero Objectives.